 This series will be noted something new that I learned and discovered in terms of livable cities around the world.
 These cities also are my most wanted to travel to in the future.

 The science fiction of yesterday is rapidly becoming the science fiction of right nowNational Geographic

 The future of the world lies in its urban environment.
 More than half of the world’s population lives in cities and that number is growing.
 This rapid influx of people creates possibilities but it also creates challenges.
 How do we withstand the tectonic shifts in the world around us?
 How can the cities today grow and thrive to become the places that we want to live in tomorrow?

 Singapore is considered one of the most advanced regions, and of the most densely populated cities in the world.
-Create sustainable, manageable human spaces in the world even expanding cities is a challenging facings governments across the globe, and Singapore is no exception.
+Create, manageable human spaces in the world even expanding cities is a challenging facings governments across the globe, and Singapore is no exception.

 Living spaces and transportation

 It is true that there are significant challenges when Singapore is an island city that was only half the size of metropolitan London but has to house 5.7 million people.
 But over the years, Singapore is developed in a pretty sustainable way and become one of the most livable cities in Asia, even in the world.

 Singapore’s HDB has built a million flats, created one of the most successful housing programs in the world.
 HDB is now looking to high-tech innovative solutions to not only provide enough living spaces for Singapore citizens but also improved quality of life for decades to come.